 Thanks Cord for chauffeuring me!

 2001 Clouds, spells of sunshine and strong westerly winds were forecast for this day.
 The weather was as predicted when I left the car park at Aberarder and vigorously walked along the path into Coire Ardair.
 I met several other hill walkers on my way into this very beautiful corrie.
 The cliffs of Creag Meagaidh are truely awesome.
-At the foot of the steep ascent to the col between Creag Meagaidh and Stob Poite Corrie Ardair I put on my crampons and … [Read More]
+At the foot of the steep ascent to the col between Creag Meagaidh and Stob Poite Corrie Ardair I put on my crampons and the rest of my winter gear and … [Read More]